sunishaarora/appointment-system/README.md

 - [User Microservice](https://github.com/sunishaarora/appointment-system-user) at http://localhost:8100
 - [Appointment Microservice](https://github.com/sunishaarora/appointment-system-appt) at http://localhost:8200

 Run the main class `com.perficient.apptsystem.ApptSystemApplication` to start the central system.
-It will run on port 8080.
+It will run on port 8100.

-### YouTube Demo
-Watch the project demonstration on YouTube: [Appointment Management System Demo](https://youtu.be/Yy6mHlTzyC8)

 ### What I Learned
 - Integrating multiple microservices into a centralized system